noey2020/How-to-Double-Your-Money-in-5years/README.md

 8. You just made a smart investment decision.
 9. Relax and enjoy life and see you in the next 5 years with double money!

+August 15, 2020

+"Thoughts for the Day" - Invest or Trade

+I do passive investing with Roth IRA which has zero interest rate, tax-free if you don't withdraw before 60.
+If I diversify into TD, interest rate is at most 5% whereas stock trading is historically 9%.
+If I have $500 I can use to trade without having to worry or lose sleep if I lose it, I will either choose the S&P500 or DJIA.
+There are many free charts to study your investment strategy.
+Now is the time to trade before stock prices go up with vaccine companies and reap rewards.
+I would select these online stock sites: TD Ameritrade, TradeStation, E*TRADE, Merrill Edge, and Fidelity.

+If I buy with 500 let it roll for 30 years, it will be 500,000 dollars, without help of spreadsheet 😊

+You can do this while having a day job.
+Passive investing is whenever in your paycheck you have deductions for ira or roth ira.
+But if you want to earn more, you can do it yourself or through a broker.
+DIY means determining your risk tolerance.
+Are you risk averse or risk ok?
+Is $500 something you can use to win or lose without too much stress.
+For starters, the S&P(more diverse meaning safer) and DJIA(more focused on top 30 industrial) are indices to help you make a strategy.
+You can make an initial purchase, let it roll undeterred for the ups and downs, trading daily, or trading every week or once in a while.
+Or, use the services of stock brokers but they make money commissions.
+DIY means putting time and effort researching whether the charts or your gut feel tells you.
+You will have to learn the ABCs of financial accounting, financial statement analysis like financial ratios.
+One ratio is debt to equity.
+The published debt to equity in financial reports like 2 is okay meaning higher ratio indicates less solvency or having higher ratio is not good.
+Overall, it will depend on your overall judgement using many ratios plus experience plus "hunch".
+Emerging markets give the best returns.
+I have $500 to spare.
+My two cents. 😊

 Noel